gfreewind/unit_perf/README.md

 1. Use up_add_monitor to add the monitor point name;
 ATTENSION: It should be invoked in process/thread context.
 Because it will allocate memory with GFP_KERNEL
 2. Invoke the up_start_monitor when reach the monitor point;
-3. Invoke the up_end_monitor when reach the monitor point;
+3. Invoke the up_end_monitor after the monitor point;
 ATTENTION: The monitor name is the index of unit perf, so you should keep it consistent.
 4. Check the result:
 cat /proc/unit_perf/top_list;